bgoonz/python-gitbook/_BACKUP/curriculum/untitled-1/untitled-1.md

 > Here are the basic steps for performing a depth-first search:
 >
 > -   Visit a vertex ss.
 > -   Mark ss as visited.
 > -   Recursively visit each unvisited vertex attached to ss.

 This animation illustrates the depth-first search algorithm:

 ![](https://upload.wikimedia.org/wikipedia/commons/7/7f/Depth-First-Search.gif)

-Note: This animation does not show the marking of a node as "visited," which would more clearly illustrate the backtracking step.
+Note: This animation does not show the marking of a node as “visited,” which would more clearly illustrate the backtracking step.

 > Fill out the following graph by labeling each node 1 through 12 according to the order in which the depth-first search would visit the nodes:
 >